 Diabetes in Primary Care GP5100

-Attendance on 2 days plus 12 weeks online distance learning
+Attendance on two workshop days plus twelve weeks on-line distance learning.

 Part-Time.
 See Additional Teaching Mode Information for more info.